tensorleap/leap-cli/pkg/tensorleapapi/docs/HeatmapChartsParams.md

 ### NewHeatmapChartsParams

-`func NewHeatmapChartsParams(projectId string, xField string, xAxisSizeInterval float64, xDataDistributionType DataDistributionType, yField string, yAxisSizeInterval float64, yDataDistributionType DataDistributionType, colorField string, colorAggregationMethod AggregationMethod, sessionRunIds []string, ) *HeatmapChartsParams`
+`func NewHeatmapChartsParams(projectId string, x SplitAgg, y SplitAgg, color Aggregations, sessionRunIds []string, ) *HeatmapChartsParams`

 NewHeatmapChartsParams instantiates a new HeatmapChartsParams object This constructor will assign default values to properties that have it defined,